 For this three-layer banana split cake recipe, it's very important to follow the directions, especially when it comes to the mixing times for the cake batter and the frosting.

 The cake batter is high in fat and sugar, and you need to beat it for several minutes at specific stages in order for the ingredients to emulsify properly.
 Otherwise, your cake may be heavy or greasy.

 The same goes for the frosting, which contains a higher amount of butter than most American buttercream frostings.
-Make sure to beat the butter and the sugar for a long time to lighten the mixture, to incorporate a ton of air and to improve the taste and mouthfeel of it.
+Make sure to beat the butter and the sugar for a long time to lighten the mixture, incorporate a ton of air and improve its taste and mouthfeel of it.